alisaifee/coredis/docs/source/compatibility.rst

 GEORADIUSBYMEMBER
 *****************

-Query a sorted set representing a geospatial index to fetch members matching a given maximum distance from a member
+Queries a geospatial index for members within a distance from a member, optionally stores the result.

 - Documentation: `GEORADIUSBYMEMBER <https://redis.io/commands/georadiusbymember>`_
 - Implementation: :meth:`~coredis.Redis.georadiusbymember`